Theory of functional principal component analysis for discretely observed data

-For fully observed functional data, the seminal work \cite{hall2007methodology} obtained the convergence rate $j^{2}/n$ for the $j$th eigenfunction, which has been proofed optimal in the minimax sense by \cite{wahl2020information}.
-Subsequently, this result becomes the keystone in establishing the optimal convergence in FLR \citep{hall2007methodology} and fGLM \citep{dou2012estimation}.
-For discretely observed functional data, stochastic bounds derived by the existing literature are only considered for a fixed number of eigenfunctions.
-Specifically, applying the local linear smoother, \cite{hall2006propertieshans} show that the $\Lcal^2$ convergence rate for a fixed eigenfunction with finite $N_{i}$ is $O_{p}(n^{-4/5})$.
-For another line of research, under the reproducing kernel Hilbert space (RKHS) framework, \cite{cai2010nonparametric} claimed that eigenfunctions with fixed indices admit the same convergence rate as the covariance function, which is $O_{p}((nN/\log n)^{-4/5}+n^{-1})$.
-We point out here that even though both of their results are one-dimensional non-parametric rates (at most differ by a factor of $ (\log n)$), the methodologies and techniques they used are completely disparate.
-On one hand, \cite{hall2006propertieshans} utilized the fact that the additional integration enables the eigenfunctions to be estimated at a faster rate than the covariance function itself and adopted a detailed perturbation expansion in \cite{bosq2000linear}.
-On the other hand, the one-dimensional rate for the covariance function in \cite{cai2010nonparametric} is facilitated by the tensor product space, which is much smaller than the $\mathcal{L}^{2}$ space on $[0,1]^2$, and their result for eigenfunctions is a direct application of the perturbation bound in \cite{bhatia1983perturbation}.
-A detailed discussion on the perturbation bounds can be found in Section \ref{sec:preli}.
-Moreover, \cite{paul2009consistency} proposed a reduced rank model and studied its asymptotic properties under a particular setting.
-We emphasize that the theoretical results in literature mentioned above are only for a fixed number of eigenfunctions, and to our best knowledge, there is no progress in obtaining the convergence rate for a diverging number of eigenfunctions when the data are discretely observed with noise.
+For fully observed functional data, \cite{hall2007methodology} obtained the optimal convergence rate $j^2/n$ for the $j$th eigenfunction, which served as a cornerstone in establishing the optimal convergence {rate} in functional linear model \citep{hall2007methodology} and functional generalized linear model \citep{dou2012estimation}.
+In the discretely observed case, stochastic bounds for a fixed number of eigenfunctions have been obtained by different methods.
+Using {a} local linear smoother, \cite{hall2006propertieshans} showed that the $\Lcal^2$ rate of a fixed eigenfunction for finite $N_i$ is $O_{P}(n^{-4/5})$.
+Under the reproducing kernel Hilbert space framework, \cite{cai2010nonparametric} claimed that eigenfunctions with fixed indices admit the same convergence rate as the covariance function, which is $O_{P}((n/\log n)^{-4/5})$.
+It is important to note that, although both results are one-dimensional nonparametric rates ({differing} at most by a factor of $(\log n)^{4/5}$), the methodologies and techniques used are completely disparate, and a detailed discussion can be found in Section \ref{sec:preli}.
+Additionally, \cite{paul2009consistency} proposed a reduced rank model and studied its asymptotic properties under a particular setting. {In \cite{zhou2023functional}, the authors studied the convergence rate for the functional linear model and obtained an improved bound for the eigenfunctions with diverging indices.
+However, this rate will not reach the optimal rate of $j^{2}/n$ for any sampling rate $N_i$.
+As explained in Section \ref{sec:preli}, while some bounds can be obtained for eigenfunctions with diverging indices, attaining an optimal bound presents a substantially greater challenge.
+Lack of such an optimal bound for eigenfunctions poses considerable challenge in analyzing the standard and efficient plug-in estimator in functional linear model \citep{hall2007methodology}.
+Consequently, \cite{zhou2023functional} resorted to a complex sample-splitting strategy, which results in lower estimation efficiency.} To the best of our knowledge, there has been no progress in obtaining the {optimal} convergence rate of eigenfunctions with diverging indices when the data are discretely observed with noise contamination.